Don Bosco Khmer Language School

 The English language became also a lingua franca in the Kingdom, plus the use of other major languages like French, Chinese, Vietnamese and Thai.

-It is out f discussion that every expatriate in Cambodia should learn some or all Khmer language to link him/herself to the Cambodian social heart.
+It is out f discussion that every expatriate in Cambodia should learn some or all Khmer language to link themselves to the Cambodian social heart.

 Talking Khmer language, even in basic bases, will open to you several doors in the Kingdom of Wonder.